-• Transportation Improvement Program: In December 2018, the Commission adopted the 2019-2022 Transportation Improvement Program (TIP).
+Transportation Improvement Program: In December 2018, the Commission adopted the 2019-2022 Transportation Improvement Program (TIP).
 The TIP lists transportation projects intended to be undertaken by State, County, and local governments in Southeastern Wisconsin.
 The preparation of a TIP every two years, and amendments as necessary, is needed so that State, County, and local governments to obtain project funding from the USDOT Federal Highway and Transit Administrations.
-Through July 2019, Commission staff has processed 11 amendments to the 2019-2022 TIP for Milwaukee County and 20 amendments for Milwaukee County municipalities.
+Through July 2020, Commission staff has processed 11 amendments to the 2019-2022 TIP for Milwaukee County and 27 amendments for Milwaukee County municipalities.
+In April 2020, Commission staff initiated work on a new 2021-2024 TIP.
+The new TIP will be completed by the end of 2020.